SecurityJosh/DownloadBlocker/README.md

 HTML smuggling is essentially a technique for bypassing web-proxies / firewalls that detect executable content being downloaded from a server.
 It does this by using HTML5 APIs to provide a download purely using javascript, without making a request to a webserver.
 For an in-depth description of HTML smuggling, please see the references below.

+## Change Log
+### 0.0.9
+* The exceptions system now supports a 'fileExtensions' type, which supports allow-listing a set of file extensions.
+This can be used to block all but a few file extensions when bannedExtensions is set to ["*"].
+* For HTML-Smuggled files only, a SHA256 hash of the file content is now available when sending alerts to an external server.

+  N.B.
+In previous versions of this README, the example Chrome GPO configuration included a wildcard match for the runtime_blocked_hosts property.
+For the SHA256 field to be populated, the runtime_blocked_hosts property must be removed from the Chrome Extension GPO configuration.

+  Additionally, for alerting to work when this wildcard runtime_blocked_hosts property exists, the host must be explicitly allowed via the runtime_allowed_hosts property.

+  N.B.
+Unless "Allow access to file URLs" has been enabled for the extension, SHA256 hashes will not be available for downloads via a file:// origin.

+### 0.0.8
+* The exceptions system now supports a 'basename' type, which supports allow-listing a domain and its sub-domains.

 ## Configuration

 This extension was created with enterprises in mind, so configuration isn't available to the end user.
 Instead, settings are applied via the 'Config' registry value under the following key: